 Since one member agency consolidates the bidding process on behalf of the other agencies, only one bidding document is issued, thereby reducing the bidding administration.
 The consolidation of bidding documents also benefits potential bidders by eliminating preparation and submission of many individual bid documents in favour of a single document with standardized terms, conditions and specifications.

 4. Pricing Benefits

-Consolidating the individual members' requirements increases the volumes of items being purchased resulting in better prices than would be possible for many smaller sized tenders, quotes or requests for proposals.
+Consolidating individual members' requirements increases the volumes of items being purchased resulting in better prices than would be possible if bids were issued individually by each agency.

 5. Is Consolidation of Bidding Opportunities Always Beneficial?